AstroMined/pygithub-mcp-server/docs/active_context.md

 # Active Context

 ## Current Focus
-Implementing comprehensive PyGithub integration to replace direct API calls, with focus on leveraging the library's object-oriented interface for improved reliability and maintainability.
+Package renamed to pygithub-mcp-server and published to GitHub.
+Continuing to implement comprehensive PyGithub integration with focus on leveraging the library's object-oriented interface for improved reliability and maintainability.

 ## Recent Changes
+- Renamed package from github-mcp-server to pygithub-mcp-server
+- Created GitHub repository at github.com/AstroMined/pygithub-mcp-server
+- Added LICENSE.md (MIT) and .gitignore
+- Confirmed build works without --no-build-isolation flag
 - Implemented PyGithub integration for issues module as proof of concept
 - Created GitHubClient singleton for centralized PyGithub management
 - Added comprehensive object conversion utilities